dk-liang/TransCrowd/README.md

-# Focal Inverse Distance Transform Map
+# TransCrowd
-* An officical implementation of Focal Inverse Distance Transform Map.
-We propose a novel map named Focal Inverse Distance Transform (FIDT) map,  which can represent each head location information.
+* An officical implementation of TransCrowd: Weakly-Supervised Crowd Counting with Transformer.
+To the best of our knowledge, this is the ﬁrst work to adopt a pure Transformer for crowd counting research.
+We observe that the proposed TransCrowd can eﬀectively extract the semantic crowd information by using the self-attention mechanism of Transformer.

 * Paper [Link]()
 ## Overview